Juul’s campaign to raise the tobacco age is more complicated than it seems

 Juul has put its own spin on this well-used strategy to portray their capitalism as moral.
 They use Silicon Valley speak to drag a false patina of early tech’s happy boom years onto the product as an alternative, Ling said.
 “But in many ways the actual product they put out is the same thing they’ve been trying to sell for decades,” namely, nicotine.

 In this way, Juul sounds like many tech companies.
-It took a product—cigarettes—that were already popular, it added tech to create e-cigarettes, and presented it as a brand-new tobacco alternative.
-It then used an underregulated space—social media—to sell its product like mad.
-(Social media influencers were paid to Juul to target children, according to a congressional subcommittee, though the company is no longer on social media due to the potential appeal it would have for youth.)
+It took a product—cigarettes—that were already popular, added tech to create e-cigarettes, and presented it as a brand-new tobacco alternative.
+It then used an under-regulated space—social media—to sell its product like mad.
+(Social media influencers were paid by Juul to target children, according to a congressional subcommittee, though the company is no longer on social media due to the potential appeal it would have for youth.)

-Now, Juul finds itself in a stage also familiar to many tech companies—they must pretend to have ‘changed’ when regulation begins.
+Now, Juul finds itself in a stage also familiar to many tech companies—they must pretend to have “changed” when regulation begins.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.